This is a drawing of the interior of Neptune.

 Click on image for full size

 The Giant planets do not have the same kind of layers inside that the Earth-like planets do.
-Their evolution was quite different than that of the Earth-like planets, and they have much more gas and ice inside.
+The history of the giant planets was so different that they formed with much more gas and ice on the inside.

 Motions in the interior of Neptune help form the magnetosphere of Neptune.
 Heat generated within Neptune helps form the unusual winds of the atmosphere.

 Motions in the interior of a planet help to move heat from the inside to the outside.
 The drawing shows a kind of movement that is usual in the atmosphere as well as the inside of a planet.
 Material moves...more

 The picture shows places on Jupiter which are hot.
 Jupiter is a very warm place, as shown in the picture, sort of like a warm log in the fireplace which gives off heat.
 Like Jupiter, Neptune also gives...more

 Motions in the interior of a gas-giant planet such as Neptune may be very different from the motions within the Earth.
 A second idea for the motions in the interior of a gas-giant planet is shown in this...more

 Neptune was discovered in 1846.
 But it wasn't discovered using a telescope.
 Scientists used math instead!
 They watched Uranus and saw that its orbit was doing weird things.
 They knew another planet had...more